Fast Volume Alignment by Frequency-Marched Newton Method: Ball harmonics, rotational correlation, and radial sparsity

 \section{Ball harmonics, rotational correlation, and radial sparsity}

 The ball harmonics provide an orthonormal, rotation-steerable basis for the function space $L^2(\Bc_3)$ that is naturally ordered by Laplacian eigenvalues.
-This structure makes the representation particularly convenient for rotational alignment via cross-correlation, and it induces a characteristic \emph{radial sparsity} pattern under the eigenvalue-based truncation used as described in \cite{kileel2025fast}.
+This structure makes the representation particularly convenient for rotational alignment via cross-correlation, and it induces a characteristic \emph{radial sparsity} pattern under the eigenvalue-based truncation scheme described by Kileel et al.~\cite{kileel2025fast}.

-In this part, we give more precise definition of the ball harmonics, their properties and we provide references for the main results.
+In this appendix, we give a more precise definition of the ball harmonics, summarize their relevant properties and provide references for the main results.